andres2901/StarCrew/README.md

 --overwrite: Flag to overwrite in case there is already a previous run of OrthogroupsAnnotation (Default: off).
 -help: Display this help message.
 ```

+The goal of this command is not to perform a deep analysis into the functional annotation of genes in orthogroups of interest.
+Instead, it is designed for exploratory analysis on the putative function of these genes, allowing users to quickly gain ideas about possible functions and select specific genes/orthogroups to conduct more in-depth analyses using their preferred approaches.

+The main logic behind this command is the assumption that all proteins within the same orthogroup share the same function.
+Therefore, a general summary of annotations is generated for any function or domain present in at least $50\%$ of the elements within an orthogroup.

+This command employs three distinct annotation approaches:

+1.  **InterProScan:**
+    * The command-line distribution of the well-known InterProScan software to identify domains within a protein.

+2.  **Foldseek:**
+    * This software compares a query protein's 3D structure against a database of known protein 3D structures.
+    * Since we only have the amino acid sequences, Foldseek can transform the amino acid sequences into the 3Di-alphabet sequence using Protein 'structure-sequence' T5 (Prost5) models.
+    * Two databases are supported for this tool: PDB and AlphaFold.
+We recommend using the AlphaFold database due to its larger size, which provides a higher probability of finding a match.

+3.  **HHblits:**
+    * The result from this approach is returned for the whole orthogroup, as this software compares a multiple sequence alignment against a database of HMM profiles.
+    * For this tool, we use the Pfam-A database designed for HHblits.
+    * **Note:** Users should be aware that the distributed Pfam-A database for this specific software is outdated.

 ### TEPrediction